-- 8.42 FIDE Officials and Employees owe a duty of undivided loyalty to FIDE. - 8.43 FIDE Officials and Employees must make decisions (including as to how to vote on a specific motion) based solely on their independent and objective judgement, made in good faith, of what is in the best interests of the FIDE and the FIDE Members and the sport of Chess as a whole.
-They must not allow themselves to be influenced by and they must not seek to advance any conflicting interests. - 8.44 FIDE Officials and Employees shall - a) demonstrate loyalty to FIDE and its principles, including the FIDE governance structure, and to the sport of chess, and not do anything that would bring discredit or disrepute to FIDE and the sport of chess; - b) Embrace honesty, integrity, and respectability as being core to all chess activities and never knowingly provide false information to others; - c) Not engage in any criminal or conduct otherwise contrary to the law generally in force in civilized countries or improper activities, either within or outside chess; - d) must not agree to act or allow themselves to be influenced to act in a manner that conflicts with their duty of undivided loyalty to the FIDE (e.g. by agreeing to vote in a particular manner in respect of a particular issue); and - e) must disclose to FIDE any matter that may reasonably be construed as impacting or potentially impacting upon their decision-making (e.g., side-agreements between National Federation Members, or financial support or loans given by one National Federation Member to another), and must provide such further information in relation thereto as FIDE may request, so that there is full transparency and its effects are understood.
-The FIDE Official will then comply with the decision of the FIDE President as to how to address the matter. - 8.45 Office-holders and staff of a National Federation Member, in their dealings with FIDE, including when representing the National Federation Member at Congress and/or otherwise deciding how to exercise the rights of the National Federation Member as a FIDE Member, must act with undivided loyalty to the National Federation Member.
+- 8.40 FIDE Officials owe a duty of undivided loyalty to FIDE. - 8.41 FIDE Officials must make decisions (including as to how to vote on a specific motion) based solely on their independent and objective judgement, made in good faith, of what is in the best interests of the FIDE and the FIDE Members and the sport of Chess as a whole.
+They must not allow themselves to be influenced by and they must not seek to advance any conflicting interests. - 8.42 FIDE Officials shall - - demonstrate loyalty to FIDE and its principles, including the FIDE governance structure, and to the sport of chess, and not do anything that would bring discredit or disrepute to FIDE and the sport of chess; - b) Embrace honesty, integrity, and respectability as being core to all chess activities and never knowingly provide false information to others;

+- c) Not engage in any criminal or conduct otherwise contrary to the law or improper activities, either within or outside chess; - d) must not agree to act or allow themselves to be influenced to act in a manner that conflicts with their duty of undivided loyalty to the FIDE (e.g. by agreeing to vote in a particular manner in respect of a particular issue); and - e) must disclose to FIDE any matter that may reasonably be construed as impacting or potentially impacting upon their decision-making (e.g., side-agreements between National Federation Members, or financial support or loans given by one National Federation Member to another), and must provide such further information in relation thereto as FIDE may request, so that there is full transparency and its effects are understood.
+The FIDE Official will then comply with the decision of the FIDE President as to how to address the matter. - 8.43 Office-holders and staff of a National Federation Member, in their dealings with FIDE, including when representing the National Federation Member at Congress and/or otherwise deciding how to exercise the rights of the National Federation Member as a FIDE Member, must act with undivided loyalty to the National Federation Member.
 They must not allow themselves to be influenced by and they must not seek to advance any conflicting interests, including the interests of any contractual partner of FIDE and/or of the National Federation Member.